adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 # Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments
 The models you’ll create are smaller in scale compared to the large foundational models; they use the same concepts and serve as powerful educational tools to grasp the core mechanisms and techniques used in building state-of-the-art LLMs.

 #### Majority of the content in this repo is from the book "Build a Large Language Model from Scratch" by Sebastian Raschka.
 All credits to the author for the amazing work.
-Some text is directly copied from the book for and some is tuned for my better understanding.
+Some text is directly copied from the book and some is tuned for understanding concept better.

 #### executing below steps in the book
 ![alt text](image-6.png)